Bearing It All: Friendship & Connection with Michael Blackard

 Michael (21:44):

 Friendship isn’t just about relationships with others; it’s about how we treat ourselves.
 Self-care and alignment are crucial.
-If something doesnt align with your values, it will eventually drain you.
+If something doesn’t align with your values, it will eventually drain you.
+We need to make decisions that align with our values and allow us to thrive.
+This is not selfish—it’s necessary for avoiding burnout.

-Exactly.
 People often ask if they’re making friends the "right way," but there is no right way.
 The key is caring about others.
 If you care and invest in people, the right friendships will form naturally.

 Final Thoughts & Where to Find Michael

-Kate (27:56):
+Kate (28:08):

 Michael, thank you so much for joining me.
 This conversation has been incredible!

-Michael (29:18):
+Michael (29:26):

 Thank you!
 You can find Friend'em at: